 - Applications from owner-builders for an exemption from the requirement to provide warranty insurance when selling a home

 - Domestic building disputes that DBDRV has certified as not resolved or not suitable for conciliation

-- Applications for review of certain DBDRV actions and decisions
+- Reviews of certain DBDRV actions and decisions

 - Applications by licensed plumbers to cancel a plumbing rectification notice or a plumbing order